Joosakur/neural-network-test/README.md

 ## Training and test data

-By default, the data used for training and testing is a set of images of handwritten digits.
+By default, the data used for training and testing is a set of grayscale images of handwritten digits with a 28x28 px resolution.

 ## Requirements
-- kotlin
+- Kotlin
 - Download the four data files from http://yann.lecun.com/exdb/mnist/ an extract to project root.

 ## Edit parameters